inveniosoftware/docs-invenio-ils/docs/reference/api/location.md

 # Location API

-This document outlines the API endpoints available for managing library locations in Invenio ILS.
+This document outlines the API endpoints available for managing library locations in InvenioILS.

 * **List Locations**